Navigation

 Cultural Capital

 Specifically, cultural capital is powerful knowledge.
 It includes vocabulary which, in turn, helps pupils to express themselves in a sophisticated, mature way.
 At Fairmeadows Foundation Primary School, the way in which cultural capital is acquired and developed.
-Giving our children Valuable experiences is at the heart of what we aim to achieve.
+Giving our children valuable experiences is at the heart of what we aim to achieve.

 Implementation